An official website of the European Union. See all European Institutions

 The lifting of sanctions in line with the JCPOA has facilitated trade and economic relations.
 In 2016 - the first fiscal year after the JCPOA implementation - EU imports from Iran reached 5.5 billion EUR, representing an increase of 344,8% and EU exports amounted to 8.2 billion EUR, an increase of 27,8%.
 In 2017 EU imports from Iran went beyond 10.1 billion EUR and exports to Iran peaked at 10.8 billion EUR.

 European investments in Iran are visible in several sectors including energy, automotive and transport and according to the IMF real GDP growth in Iran is expected to reach 4.3 percent in 2017/18.

 The European Union actively supports Iran's integration in the world economy and its membership of the World Trade Organization.

 Sanctions imposed by the EU in view of the human rights situation in Iran, support for terrorism and other grounds are not part of the nuclear agreement and remain in place.

-In Iran, the EU is currently represented by the Embassy of Bulgaria.
+In Iran, the EU is currently represented by the Embassy of Austria.
 The Iranian Embassy in Belgium is accredited to the EU.